aschuerch/MBBI_ComputerPracticum/_episodes/02-intro-cloud.md

 Recall that cloud computing is about choice.
 You can rent just a single processor on a large computer for a small project, or you can rent hundreds of processors spread across multiple computers for a large project.
-In either case, once you rent the collection of processors, Amazon will present your rental to you as if it was a single computer.
+In either case, once you rent the collection of processors, the cloud provider will present your rental to you as if it was a single computer.
 So, the physical computers that host your instances don't really move, *but* every time you launch a new instance, it will have a new IP address.